nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Adding a recurring task

 Recurring tasks only require the recurring time period.
-The task will be appear from the first occurrence of the specified day.
-If no date is specified, it will be added to today's list
+The task will be appear from the first occurrence of the specified day, and again at the start of the time period.

 !!! example
     **`add`**` CS2103T Tutorial /d 10am to 2pm /r every Wednesday`